Your Directors have pleasure in presenting the Tenth Annual Report and auditedfinancial statements for the financial year ended 31st March 2021.

 PT Sripri Wiring Systems Indonesia

 The Company a Wholly Owned Subsidiary Company of PT Pricol Surya Indonesia hasachieved sales of IDR 23509 Lakhs (Rs 113.55 Lakhs) in 2020-21 as against sales of IDR61165 Lakhs (Rs 290.53 Lakhs) in 2019-20.
 The Company made a Pro t to the extent of IDR14847 Lakhs (Rs 71.71 Lakhs) in 2020-21 as against ProSt of IDR 2951.07 Lakhs (Rs 14.02Lakhs) in 2019-20.

 SALE OF SUBSIDIARY COMPANIES

-Pricol has won many new business across various segments in the BS VI platform andaround 40 % of the revenue of 2020-21 was contributed by new business.
+Pricol has won many new businesses across various segments in the BS VI platform andaround 40 % of the revenue of 2020-21 was contributed by new business.
 This has helpedyour company to register a very impressive growth in the current year as compared to theindustry growth across all the vehicle segments served by our products.

 Risk Management Policy for identifying and managing risk at the strategic operationaland tactical level has been adopted by the Company.
 Our risk management practices aredesigned to be responsive to the ever changing Industry dynamics.
 At present the Companyhas not identified any element of risk which may threaten the existence of the Company.

-The Risk Management policy has been placed on the website of the Company and the weblink thereto is https://www.pricol.com/Data/Policy/Risk-Management- Policy_20.pdf.
+The Risk Management policy has been placed on the website of the Company and the weblink there to is https://www.pricol.com/Data/Policy/Risk-Management-Policy.pdf

 INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY